 John Constable’s Cornfield 1821

+Constable exhibited his paintings across England at the Liverpool Academy, Birmingham Society of Arts and the Worcester Institution, but his paintings did not sell well.
 Ironically, he sold more paintings in France than his native England.
 But, when given the chance to travel to promote his paintings abroad, he said he would rather “be a poor man in England than a rich man abroad.”
+In 1824, he received a gold medal from Charles X for one of his works shown at the prestigious Paris Salon.

 Art of John Constable

-His style is reminiscent of the Classic Masters, but also he increasingly developed a free style, which gave an added impressionistic feel to his paintings.
+His style is reminiscent of the Classic Masters, to some extent he was influenced by Dutch artists such as Jacob van Ruisdael and Peter Paul Rubens.
+However he soon developed is own innovate, freestyle, which gave an added impressionistic feel to his paintings.
 For example, ‘Stonehenge’ gives a mythical impression of this timeless English monument.

 The Haywain scene in Flatford today